senorlloyd/LithoForge/samples/README.md

 # Samples

-Sample CTB files, images, and other test data.
+Sample CTB files, test images, and other files used to develop and validate LithoForge.